-During the minimally invasive procedure, interventional radiologists use x-ray imaging to guide a catheter through the groin to the uterine arteries.
+During the minimally invasive procedure, interventional radiologists use x-ray imaging to guide a catheter through the wrist or groin to the uterine arteries.
 Embolic agents, which are tiny particles that are then injected through the catheter into the blood vessels.
 These particles block the blood supply feeding the fibroids, which causes them to shrink and die.

 Patients typically notice a 50 percent reduction in the size of the fibroids within three to six months and an 80 percent reduction after the first year.
 Overall, patients experience a 90 percent improvement of symptoms.

 Uterine fibroid embolization is a minimally invasive procedure, which typically lasts between 45 and 90 minutes and requires only a tiny incision at the site where the catheter enters the artery.
 The uterine arteries are easily accessed from the radial artery in the wrist or the femoral artery in the groin.
 The catheter is then advanced into the uterine arteries which give blood supply to the fibroids.
 An angiogram, or x-ray study, of the blood vessels is performed to provide a road map of the blood supply to the uterus and fibroids.
 Thousands of tiny particles (embolic agents) are then delivered to the uterine arteries feeding the fibroids, blocking the blood supply to them.
 Blood flow to the uterus remains present, but flow to the fibroids is eliminated.